karthikv/purview/README.md

 When the client makes a request to initiate the WebSocket connection, Purview re-uses the component state that it had saved in memory.
-This abstraction breaks donw if there is load balancing where multiple processes (or servers) are handling requests--the initial web request may go to a different process/server than the WebSocket request, so storing the component state in memory is not sufficient.
+This abstraction breaks down if there is load balancing where multiple processes (or servers) are handling requests--the initial web request may go to a different process/server than the WebSocket request, so storing the component state in memory is not sufficient.